cjus/node-neo4j-presentation/presentation/readme.md

 ## Recap

 We began our journey by learning about network graphs.
-Along the way we discovered that graphs are literally everywhere we look.
+Along the way, we discovered that graphs are literally everywhere we look.
 In fact, network graphs could not be closer to our hearts - if you consider the network of arteries within our own bodies.

-We also learned that we actually think in terms of graphs and that graph databases are a natural extension for representing our data models and their relationships.
+We also learned that we actually think in terms of graphs and that a graph database is a natural tool for representing our data models and their relationships.

 Finally, we saw the power of using graph databases to better understand the current events.